After Remaining Closed for Over a Year, Canlis to Reopen Its Iconic Dining Room July 1 - News Break

 After Remaining Closed for Over a Year, Canlis to Reopen Its Iconic Dining Room July 1

 Welcome back to Eater News, a semi-regular round-up of mini news bites.
 Have info to share?
 Email intel to seattle@eater.com.
 As the full toll of the pandemic came into view last spring, Canlis co-owner Brian Canlis said, “fine dining is not what Seattle needs right now.”
 The iconic restaurant soon pivoted to a series of different takeout options, as well as some outdoor service.
 But now it’s almost ready to return in full.
-Per an announcement in the official Canlis newsletter, the East Queen Anne destination will open for indoor dining once again July 1, with reservations beginning June 9 at noon.
-That will be a day after Washington state plans to lift all capacity restrictions on restaurants across the state.seattle.eater.com
+Per an announcement in the official Canlis newsletter, the East Queen Anne destination will open for indoor dining once again July 1, with reservations beginning June 9 at noon.www.msn.com